Holding period: July 29-30, 2017, depending on weather

 Entrants will be asked to submit some paddling history that demonstrates an ability to paddle at a pace of 8:30/km or faster for an extended period and an ability to paddle in rough water.
 Various athletic achievements will also be noted.

-In addition to registration, entrants are responsible for retaining an escort boat (one escort boat per paddler/relay team).
+Entrants are also responsible for retaining an escort boat (one escort boat per paddler/relay team).

-Evening before race – Mandatory check-in for paddlers and escort boat captains at Lock Street Brewery, Port Dalhouise
+Evening before race – Check-in for paddlers and escort boat captains at Pier 61 Bar & Grill, Port Dalhouise

 5:30 am – Check-in/safety check begins at the start area